a-lexwein/word-grid-react/notes-todos-etc.md

     1. don't allow input if 0 x - still need to submit on 0 or something
     1. blinking last 5 seconds x - not blinking but changes color
 1. link sharing?
+1. color the current letter differently
+1. add path or something?

 ## blog ideas: